PaloAltoNetworks/ansible-pan/docs/modules/panos_static_route_module.md

         password: '{{ fw_password }}'
         name: 'Test-Five'
         destination: '5.5.5.0/24'
-        # use null for a nexthop type of 'None'
+        # use 'none' for a nexthop type of 'None'
-        nexthop_type: null
+        nexthop_type: none

 #### Notes